-Professor, Department of Health Studies, Department of Medicine - Section of Human Medicine, Committee on Cancer Biology
+Professor, Department of Public Health Sciences, Department of Medicine - Section of Human Medicine, Committee on Cancer Biology

 Associate Director, Cancer Research Center

 MMedSc., University of Western Australia

 AMB N102A (MC 2007)